Did New Atheism Enable Wokeness?

 Belief in a biblically young earth, in creationism, or its dolled-up cousin “intelligent design”, and in biblical literalism all declined during these years.
 There was a rise in atheism and agnosticism, and an even bigger rise in “none’s” — those whose professed religious affiliation is “none.”
 Traditional religion was obviously not vanquished altogether, far from it, but on the internet — the domain of the Millennial generation (and later Gen Z as well), God was dead.

 New Atheism was an intellectual movement, not a political one, but by virtue of the political landscape of the time, it could not help but intersect with politics.
 In the mid to late 2000’s, in George W. Bush’s America, believing in evolution, the separation of church and state, science, gay rights — this almost automatically made you left-liberal.
 But the New Atheist stance on Islam, which they blisteringly excoriated alongside Christianity, drew the ire of some academics, progressive activists, professional-class cultural elites, and Muslims themselves, as being offensive or even bigoted.
-This clash between New Atheists and the coddlers of Islam created a point of friction every bit as abrasive with parts of the political left as there was with the Evangelical right over stem cell research, creationism taught in schools, or “gay conversion therapy.”
-It’s worth reiterating that New Atheism was never a political movement “in spirit”, but ended up becoming one, because one man’s religion is another man’s politics, and, as we shall see, vice versa.
+This clash between New Atheists and the coddlers of Islam created a point of friction every bit as abrasive as those with the Evangelical right over stem cell research, creationism taught in schools, or “gay conversion therapy.”
+It’s worth reiterating that New Atheism was never a political movement in spirit, but ended up becoming one, because one man’s religion is another man’s politics, and, as we shall see, vice versa.